JordynLewi5/empire-state-building-colors/README.md

 # empirestatebuildingcolors
 Fetches the current color scheme for the lights on the [Empire State Building](https://www.esbnyc.com).
 From the color scheme description, we use OpenAI's API to extract some list of hex codes that best match the description.
+This is necessary because the color description will often be very verbose.

+**Example description:**

+"SPLIT LIGHTS: BLUE & ORANGE FOR NEW YORK METS AND PINSTRIPES FOR NEW YORK YANKEES"

+**Hex code output:**

+[ '#002D72', '#FF5910', '#FFFFFF' ]

 ## How to Use
 Make sure [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is installed on your machine.

+*If the node modules are not installed:*
 Navigate to the project directory and run `npm install` to install all dependecies.

 You will need to retrieve your own [OpenAI API key](https://openai.com/blog/openai-api).